Kevin Valine Blog

 Posted by Kevin Valine on July 17, 2014

-The city is thinking of going on a diet, but it won’t be counting calories.
+The city is thinking of going on a diet, but it won’t be counting calories and cutting back on carbs.
 Instead, it is considering what is called a road diet, which is a traffic-calming technique used nationwide to slow and improve the flow of traffic, reduce accidents and make streets friendlier to pedestrians and bicyclists.

 Posted by Kevin Valine on July 10, 2014